terrylovesbird/ice-cream-and-freezers/README.md

 Implement a minimum viable product.

-It does not need to track multiple types of ice cream, but you should be able to move ice cream into and out of an freezer.
-This would be a great time to write some tests in the RSpec file that show how you'd _like_ your classes to work, and then get them all to pass!
+It does not need to track multiple types of ice cream, but you should be able to move ice cream into and out of a freezer.
+This would be a great time to write some tests in the spec file that show how you'd _like_ your classes to work, and then get them all to pass!

 ### Release 1 : Additional Features